smikhalevski/roqueform/README.md

 // ⮕ planetsField
 ```

-So most of the time you don't need to store a derived field in a variable if you already have a reference to a parent
+So most of the time you don't need to store a child field in a variable if you already have a reference to a parent
 field.

-The derived field has all the same functionality as its parent, so you can derive a new field from it as well:
+The child field has all the same functionality as its parent, so you can derive a new field from it as well:

 ```ts
 planetsField.at(0).at('name');
 // ⮕ Field<string>
 ```

-When a value is set to a derived field, a parent field value is also updated.
+When a value is set to a child field, a parent field value is also updated.
 If parent field doesn't have a value yet,
-Roqueform would infer its type from on the derived field key.
+Roqueform would infer its type from on the child field key.

 ```ts
 universeField.value;